goc9000/baon/doc/Full Language Reference and Tutorial.md

     %d  '. '  ..->title  '('

-means that we will first consume a number, then the sequence `'. '`, and then we will look for a paranthesis up ahead.
+means that we will first consume a number, then the sequence `'. '`, and then we will look for a parenthesis up ahead.
 When we have found one, all of the text from the end of the `'. '` sequence up to the open brace will be passed through the `title` filter.
 Therefore, between matches are a convenient way to avoid specifying a complex pattern for content that is best described by its position between two simpler patterns.

 Caveats: